stujo/golp/README.md

 * Will use paperclip gem to add images to favorites
 * Will use jQuery for client side scripting
 * Will be deployed to Heroku with unicorn in a single dyno
+* Will use Rspec, Capybara and Nokogiri for Feature Tests

 ---